 Provision |

-God provides for our needs and the needs of those for whom God holds us responsible, not our ‘wants’ (see 1 Timothy 5:8, 18, Genesis 4:2, 21-22, 29:28, 2 Thessalonians 3:6-12, and Philippians 4:19), assuming we are stewarding our time, talents and treasures as gifts from God.
+God provides for our needs and the needs of those for whom God holds us responsible, not our ‘wants’ (see 1 Timothy 5:8, 18, Genesis 4:2, 21-22, 29:28, 2 Thessalonians 3:6-12, and Philippians 4:19), assuming we are stewarding our time, talents and treasures as gifts from God. |

-OUR MINISTRY THROUGH WORK & OUR WORK IN MINISTRY |
+OUR SERVICE THROUGH WORK & OUR WORK IN SERVICE |

 |